quipper/monorepo-deploy-actions/create-deploy-pull-request/README.md

             This will deploy the services to production environment.
 ```

-If the base branch does not exist, this action will create it from the head branch.
+If the base branch does not exist, this action creates it from the head branch.
 If a pull request already exists between head and base, this action does nothing.

 ### Pin head commit

-If a pull request is created from main branch directly,
+It is not recommended to create a pull request from main branch directly,
-the head commit will be changed when main branch is updated.
+because the head commit will be changed when main branch is updated.

 To pin the head commit of a pull request,